AzureAiDevs/30_days_blog_generator/content/2023-04-08-ai-accessibility/intro.md

 Yesterday we talked about the importance of Responsible AI.
-Today is about ensuring the intelligent apps or the ML models you build are accessible to all.
+Today is about 6 ways to improve accessibility with Azure AI for the billion people living with disabilities.